 Applications for the mTAP program are now being accepted!

-During the “Mini-TAP” (or “mTAP”) component of the Center for Leadership, mTAP teams assist their clients with a specific land use or real estate problem within ULI’s mission of providing leadership in the responsible land use and in creating and sustaining thriving communities.
+During the “Mini-TAP” (or “mTAP”) component of the Center for Leadership, mTAP teams assist their clients with a specific land use or real estate problem within ULI’s mission to shape the future of the built environment for transformative impact in communities worldwide.
 Eligible mTAP clients include any government, public agency or non-profit organization within the Atlanta region.
 Participating clients must have land use, real estate, or community development challenge.

 City of Tucker